caominhduy/DeepRuby/README.md

 * Special thanks to TensorFlow's Official Tutorial and API Documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE.txt file for more details
+This project is licensed under the MIT License - see the `LICENSE.txt` file for more details

 ## Machine Learning in-a-nutshell
 ![How Machines Learn – CGP Grey](https://i.ibb.co/HGScMfv/IMG-5205.png)
-[This video by CGP Grey on Youtube](https://youtu.be/R9OHn5ZF4Uo) is very fun, straightforward and informative (especially for those who are new or those who are trying to explain to someone who are new.)
+[This video by CGP Grey on Youtube](https://youtu.be/R9OHn5ZF4Uo) is very fun and straightforward about machine learning.